-This is the perfect meal if you have leftover rotisserie chicken and are looking for a fun and easy way to use it!
+This is one of my favorite leftover rotisserie chicken recipes (or any kind of shredded chicken) because it’s such an easy way to use it.
 Plus, it’s saucy, cheesy, and fool-proof.

 Whenever I don’t know what to make for dinner, I ask my husband the dreaded question: “what should we make for dinner?”
 Usually, his response is “I don’t care” because he typically likes whatever I make, but the other day he said ENCHILADAS.

 Enchiladas can seem a little daunting from cooking the perfect chicken, to the sauce, etc., but I had just bought a rotisserie chicken from Whole Foods and had leftovers to use up.
 Hello beautiful enchiladas.

 Rotisserie Chicken: rotisserie chicken is the star of the show for these rotisserie chicken enchilada recipe.
 You’ll need a 1.5 – 2 lb. chicken.

 Enchilada Sauce: if you make our homemade enchilada sauce you will understand why we recommend it!

 Pinto Beans: beans are an easy way to get more protein!

 Bell Pepper: we always like to sneak veggies into every meal and bell pepper is a no brainer.

 Shredded Cheese: feel free to use any kind of shredded cheddar.

 Tortillas: tortillas are important – we recommend flour tortillas.